mendix/docs/content/refguide/modules.md

 ---

-A Mendix project consists of modules: a System module and one or more user-defined modules.
+A Mendix project consists of modules: a System module, a [UI resources package](ui-resources-package), and one or more user-defined modules.
 Modules are a way to split the functionality of your application into separate parts.
 For example, a web shop can put order management in a different module than customer and product management.
 The Modeler does not enforce any kind of module structure; it is up to you to choose logical modules for your application.

 A module always contains exactly one [domain model](domain-model).
 The domain model is a data model that describes the information in your application domain in an abstract way.